Asparagus: White asparagus

 White asparagus is produced by applying a blanching technique while the asparagus shoots are growing: the shoots are covered with soil as they grow, i.e. earthed up; without exposure to sunlight, there is no photosynthesis and the shoots remain white.
 The locally cultivated so-called "white gold" or "edible ivory" asparagus, also referred to as "the royal vegetable", is believed to be less bitter and more tender than unblanched green.
 Freshness is valued, and the lower ends of white asparagus must be peeled.

 During the German Spargelsaison or Spargelzeit ("asparagus season" or "asparagus time"), the asparagus season that traditionally finishes on 24 June, roadside stands and open-air markets sell about half of the country's white asparagus consumption.

 In culture

-Asparagus has been used as a vegetable owing to its distinct flavor, and in medicine due to its diuretic properties and its purported function as an aphrodisiac.
-It is pictured as an offering on an Egyptian frieze dating to 3000 BC.
-In ancient times, it was also known in Syria and in the Iberian Peninsula.
-Greeks and Romans ate it fresh when in season, and dried the vegetable for use in winter.
-Emperor Augustus coined the expression "faster than cooking asparagus" for quick action.